 There's also Sans, Papyrus' brother who at first appears as a lazy bum that loves to slack off and crack jokes.
 However, should the player take the Genocide route, Sans shows up as the Final Boss and he is by far the hardest boss in the game.
-Even his Check description uses Exact Words to deceive you into believing that he is weak, saying that he only has 1 HP and can only deal 1 damage.
+Even his Check description uses Exact Words to deceive you into believing that he is weak, saying that he only has a defense of 1 and can only deal 1 damage.
 This is true, but left unsaid is the fact that he can avoid any attack and that his attacks deal 1 damage per frame, bypassing Mercy Invincibility.
 And apply a lingering damage over time effect.

 Both Toriel and Asgore can be argued to be this as well.
 Toriel's badassery is established early on when she effortlessly blows away the Hopeless Boss Fight in one hit, but it's easy to forget about it as she dotes on the character, literally holding them by the hand through puzzles.
 Asgore is a big fluffy pushover of a king who would like nothing more than to offer you tea, but for the sake of his subjects, he has to kill you - and even though he can barely find in himself the will to attack you, his attacks are still hellish to avoid.